amiaopensource/ffmpeg-artschool/scripts.md

 </details>

 ## General Usage (and -h for help)
-Nearly all of the scripts offer users two main paths: previewing the manipulated video with FFplay, or saving directly to a file with FFmpeg proper.
-Note: due to the taxing nature of some of these visualizations, your computer may not be able to preview with FFplay in a completely seamless fashion (prepare for the possibility of laggy playback).
+Nearly all of the scripts offer users two main paths: previewing the manipulated video with FFplay or saving directly to a file with FFmpeg.
+Due to the taxing nature of some of these visualizations, your computer may not be able to preview with FFplay in a completely seamless fashion (prepare for the possibility of laggy playback).

 But fear not: you should be able to at least get a sense of how your art will look, and these delays will not carry over into your resulting files.